-18. If particulate matter emissions generated by the project exceed the criteria, or contribute to exceedances of the relevant cumulative criteria, in Tables 11, 12 and 13 at any residence on privately-owned land then upon receiving a written request for acquisition from the landowner, the Proponent shall acquire the land in accordance with the procedures in conditions 5 and 6 of schedule 4.
+18. If particulate matter emissions generated by the project exceed the criteria, or contribute to exceedances of the relevant cumulative criteria, in Tables 11, 12 and 13 at any residence on privately-owned land then upon receiving a written request for acquisition from the landowner, the Applicant must acquire the land in accordance with the procedures in conditions 5 to 7 of schedule 4.